Dance marathon: Rules and format

 Participants had to remain upright and moving for 45 minutes out of every hour, around the clock.

 A live band played at night, while a radio or record player often sufficed during the day.
 Contestants were expected to dance full-out during the heavily attended evening hours.

-Every few hours a klaxon would sound and couples were allowed 15 minutes of rest in beds that were sometimes set up on the dance floor.
+Every few hours, a klaxon would sound and couples were allowed 15 minutes of rest in beds that were sometimes set up on the dance floor.
 These rest areas were segregated by sex.
 Contestants trained themselves to drop instantly into deep sleep as soon as their bodies touched the cots.
 Women who did not get up were given smelling salts and sometimes slapped.
 Male contestants who were slow to wake were often dunked in a tub of ice water.
-At times, couples were tucked on dog chains together like prisoners.
+In some cases, couples were linked together by dog chains, like prisoners.
 "Cot Nights," in which the beds from the rest areas were pulled out into public view so the audience could watch the contestants even during their brief private moments, were popular.

 Most marathon promoters fed contestants 12 times a day, although contestants were required to continue the shuffling dance motion while they ate.
-Although the meals were simple foods like eggs, oatmeal or toast, in a time of great hunger food was a powerful inducement to contestants.
+Although the meals were simple foods like eggs, oatmeal or toast, in a time of great hunger, food was a powerful inducement to contestants.
 Many marathon contestants reported that, despite the constant motion, 12 meals a day meant that they actually gained weight.
-Once admission was paid, spectators could stay as long as they liked.
-Marathons took on an almost theatrical role for spectators, as spectators gained a sadistic sense of pleasure from watching the participants physically suffer.